-A mapping operation is syntactically described by a signature, a guard (a when clause), a mapping body, and a post-condition (a where clause).
-Even if it is not explicitly notated in the concrete syntax, a mapping operation is always a refinement of an implicit relation that is the owner of the when and where clauses.
+A mapping operation is syntactically described by a signature, a guard (a when clause) or precondition, a mapping body, and a post-condition (a where clause).
+Even if it is not explicitly notated in the concrete syntax, a mapping operation is always a refinement of an implicit relation.